GPUOpen-Tools/radeon_gpu_analyzer/README.md

    cd to the Build sub-folder, and run:

-   prebuild.bat --build release (or: debug)
+   prebuild.sh --build release (or: debug)

    This will fetch all the dependencies, and generate the makefiles.